bfirsh/otter/README.md

 Nope!
 You don't have to modify your server.

 The app running inside Otter talks to the same thing your client-side app does.
-If you've got a Backbone app for example, it talks to the server which serves JSON for your models.
+If you've got a Backbone app, it talks to the same server which serves JSON for your models.

 ### Is it secure?

+Otter is far more paranoid than a browser so you don't trip up on the usual client-side vulnerabilities.

+All code runs inside a sandbox.
+Node's sandboxes are not perfect, though - you must still make sure you always run trusted code.

+To help with that, Otter will only allow HTTP requests to made to the local server by default.
+If you wish to load data from other domains, you must explicitly allow them.

 Getting started
 ---------------